marvinlue/full-stack-web-app/README.md

 ### HTTP REQUESTS
 #### Users
 ##### GET
-* To obtain a list of dictonaries containing all entries in users table using a GET request:
+* To obtain all entries in users table as a list of dictonaries using a GET request:
 ```
 GET http://localhost:8080/api/users
 ```
-* To obtain a dictionary of the entry in users table with userId and/or username using a GET request:
+* To obtain the entry in users table with a specific userId and/or username as a dictonary using a GET request:
 ```
 GET http://localhost:8080/api/users/user?userId={{userId}}&username={{username}}
 ```